embolalia/embolalia.github.io/_posts/2025-08-20-differences.md

 * The difference between free-range and pasteurized
 * The difference between ice and hard water
-* The difference between vanilla flavored ice cream and bean flavored ice cream
+* The difference between vanilla (or chocolate, or coffee) flavored ice cream and bean flavored ice cream
 * The difference between voiding a check and cache invalidation
 * The difference between self-aware and self-conscious
 * The difference between "confine yourself to quarters" and "go to your room"